Thankful Thursday – City Driver

 For all of our recent Boston appointments someone else has driven, but it’s high time for me to get behind the wheel.

 Garreth started talking me through directions the night before and I had to tell him to stop.
 My heart was racing and I felt nauseous.
 Really.
 I had to give myself permission to get lost and end up in Cape Cod.
 I’m nice like that.
+Many modern cars are equipped with the latest in sat-nav technology so perhaps I ought to check out getting a more recent vehicle on the AutoZin website to avoid getting so catastrophically lost on future trips!

 [On a side note – I have it on good authority that if you have a fear of flying and you let the flight attendant know, you may get a complimentary glass of wine, you know, to wash down the little pink pills.
 You’re welcome.]